Marián Budoš : Represented Artist

 Budos's compositional style is driven by structure, direction, and narrative.
 His strong harmonic, melodic and rhythmical development is underscored by an unorthodox use of instrumentation and orchestration, based on a mixture of Western and non-Western musical traditions.
 He has received many awards, the most prestigious being the 1998 SOZA Composer of the Year Award (Slovakia's highest music award) for his work Two Worlds, for classical and semi-acoustic guitars, which was televised nationally and later released on an album of the same title.
 Compositions from this album formed the repertoire of two tours performed in trio with Ivana Troselj and Ján Labant; a 1997 tour of Slovakia organised by the government arts agency Slovkoncert; as well as a 1999 Australian tour.

 Budos enjoys working on projects with an element of storytelling.
-In 2005, he co-composed music with Ivana Troselj for the popularly received European tour of Seasons of the Soul, a sacred song-cycle and concerto, conducting cellist Monika Leskovar, mezzo-soprano Ivana Troselj, guitarist Ján Labant, vocal group Close Harmony Friends, and the Slovak Chamber Orchestra of Bohdan Warchal.
+In 2005, he co-composed music with Ivana Troselj for the European tour of Seasons of the Soul, a sacred song-cycle and concerto, conducting cellist Monika Leskovar, mezzo-soprano Ivana Troselj, guitarist Ján Labant, vocal group Close Harmony Friends, and the Slovak Chamber Orchestra of Bohdan Warchal.
 Then in 2010 he toured the Once Upon a Time children's fairy-tale concert with cellist David Pereira, harpist Alice Giles, saxophonist Niels Rosendahl, co-composer/vocalist Ivana Troselj, and puppeteers Cathie Roach and Cathy Petocz.

 Budos enjoys a busy schedule of composing: In 2013 he premiered two works for the Centenary of Canberra: Clepsydra (Water Clock), performed by Swedish quartet The Peärls Before Swïne Experience with the Griffyn Ensemble at Belconnen Arts Centre; and My Canberra (Symphony No.2) - performed and recorded at Llewellyn Hall, featuring Canberra Youth Orchestra.
-Home from Two Worlds (also 2013), was arranged for Sally Walker (flute) and Phillip Mayers (piano), and released on the album Hemisphere through Chartreuse label.
+Home from Two Worlds (also 2013) was arranged for Sally Walker (flute) and Phillip Mayers (piano) and released on the album Hemisphere through Chartreuse label.

-Marián Budoš — current to December 2023
+Marián Budoš — current to August 2025

 Studied with